 - The regular borrowing period for circulation materials is for a three-week period.
 This period may be extended at the staff’s discretion.

 - Magazines and adult DVDs under six hours viewing time only circulate for one week.

-- American Girl Dolls and ViewMaster Virtual Reality Kits and accessories circulate for one week.
+- American Girl Dolls, ViewMaster Virtual Reality Kits and accessories, and Kitchen Gadgets circulate for one week.
 They may not be renewed.